gulrak/filesystem/README.md

 `std::filesystem`, just a drop-in if you can't use it (with the exception of the UTF-8 preference on Windows).

+This implementation is following the ["UTF-8 Everywhere" philosophy](https://utf8everywhere.org/) in that all `std::string` instances will be interpreted the same as `std::u8string` encoding wise and as being in UTF-8.
+The `std::u16string` will be seen as UTF-16 and

 Unit tests are currently run with: